8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/_20220115/content.md

 Given the last year, it appears there’s a dip in the middle of each month, which is when I’ll plan to do the lump-sum contributions; most likely around the time I file taxes.
 I’ll continue dollar cost averaging into the taxable accounts.

+## Too much cash

+When I was still getting back to broke, I never thought I’d say I had too much cash.
+When I first started tracking things via [Personal Capital](https://www.personalcapital.com), the retirement planning feature had roughly a 98 percent success rate—now it shows 78 percent.

+Three things happened during the drop in success probability.
+The first is I started holding all this cash.
+The second is a serious dip in the market.
+The third is the continued change toward my target allocation.

+I’m discounting the impact of the allocation for now because the success probability didn’t change while I was moving toward the allocation; the drop seemed to happen almost over night.

+That leaves the dip in the market and the cash.
+Unfortunately, the market is recovering just fine and every standard portfolio provided by Personal Capital is outperforming mine by a few percentage points whereas before they were all within a couple of percentage points.

+With that as the rationale, I’m blaming holding so much cash as the issue and will be doing what I can to rectify the situation with a quickness while still allowing for the possibility the IRS will find I owe money somehow or someway.

 ## FI experiments

 I started multiple portfolios as a single deposit experiment as a sort of control group for the plan going from now until becoming financially independent.